 The decision to continue the process is yours and you take ownership over it.

-If you choose to continue, we start working together.
+If you choose to continue, we start working together, based on these principles:

 I believe that one of the goals of therapy is for therapy to end.
 Therefore I aim for practical, no-nonsense, efficient therapy.

 I believe that knowledge is power so I teach you effective tools, techniques and concepts that I personally tested on my own marriage.
 Therefore in most sessions I’ll refer you to videos from our YouTube channel so you can deepen your learning and practice at home, because therapy is what happens between sessions.
 I encourage you to all watch these videos so the whole family can learn a more differentiated language and grow.

 I believe each family member needs to take responsibility over their personal and family’s process.
 Therefore, the family determines the frequency of the sessions (in consultation with me).
 At the end of every session, I’ll ask you when you want to meet next so you’ll be accountable for the process.
 Usually sessions are fortnightly.

 And the rest I'll tell you when we meet...